chaplin89/chaplin89.github.io/_posts/2020-01-20-Setup-dm-verity-on-a-minimal-debian-installation.md

 Optionally, it is possible to clean the system from temporary files and install/configure other tools, since starting from the next step, the system will be read-only.

 # 4 - root in read-only
 Now it is needed to setup the root file-system as read-only to proceed with the activation of dm-verity.
-This section is divided into two parts, depending on
+This section is divided into two parts, depending on the file-system chosen.

-# 4.1 - Root in read-only - squashfs (alternative to step 4.2)
+# 4.1 - squashfs (alternative to step 4.2)
 To create a squashfs file-system, boot from a Live Linux and mount the root file-system and the home partition:

 ```bash